M-R-Sullivan/M-R-Sullivan.github.io/index.md

 description: I'm a PhD student in the Department of Economics at Yale University.
 ---

 I'm a PhD student in the Department of Economics at Yale University.
-I'm studying industrial organization and applied econometrics with a focus on online industries, modelling of network externalities in consumer choice problems, and consumer search.
+My research falls within the field of industrial organization; it focuses on online industries, and, in particular, the economics of digital platforms, e-commerce, and consumer search.

+I am affiliated with the [Digital Economy Project](https://tobin.yale.edu/digital-economy-project) at the Tobin Center for Economic Policy Research.

 [CV ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/cv/cv.pdf)<br/>